-And our current times are helping…it’s time to wage war on the clutter that is encroaching on your office.
+And our current times aren’t helping…it’s time to wage war on the clutter that is encroaching on your office.
 It’s time to declutter your cluttered office …NOW.

 Identify a day or time when you are going to be able to work on this issue.
 You won’t have the mental bandwidth to work on your decluttering project if you are in the middle of a high priority project.
 Yes, you are probably adding to the clutter daily.
 Be realistic as you can’t attend to your cluttered office if you have clients waiting for their materials.

 Schedule time for decluttering and be protective of that time.
 The benefits of getting your office organized should outweigh any excuses you think of for postponing this project.
 Decluttering can be done in stages so set a deadline for completing this task and then schedule sufficient 30-minute chunks of time to get the job done.

 Gather the necessary supplies and store them in a corner of your space until this project is done.
 You’ll need more than the small wastepaper basket that is under your desk.
 Grab some large garbage bags, bins, or cartons and label accordingly… shredding, recycling, trash, file, to-do, etc.